 History of persecution, recent spike in violence

 Recent political upheaval in Egypt has brought more violence to the Coptic community.
 Persecution and discrimination has spiked since the toppling of Hosni Mubarak's regime in 2011.
-Dozens of Copts have been killed in sectarian violence.
+Dozens of Copts have been killed in religion-based violence.

 Last December, a suicide bomber targeted a small church attached to St. Mark's Coptic Orthodox Cathedral in Cairo, killing 25 people and wounding nearly 50 others.
 No one claimed responsibility for the bombing.